1. Over Focus on Timelines Rather Than Quality

 The whole project suffers when your team is excluded, and information is siloed.
 If an adequate channel of communication is not in place as part of the project delivery internally it can lead to confusion and delays.

-Resolving project communication problems often begins with setting an expectation ahead of the project, as well as roles for your key stakeholders.
-Another important step to take is to establish the reason for the communication and the process that will be taken, this will help to reduce friction between team members.
 We see one department lead by an individual who is more outspoken than others, often the quietest person in the room is the one you want to get feedback from.
 As you ask for input and feedback, it’s important that those engaged understand that it is not their project, and they do not risk derailing things or trying to take the driving wheel.

 If you ask for a meeting think about how you want it to work, and also understand it is unfair to ask for input and then simply ignore it.

-5. Lack of talent to lead the project
+5. Lack of Talent to Lead the Project

 Embracing digital transformation is just a starting point.
 Building a committed transformation team is often a problem for many companies.
 64% of IT executives cited lack of talent as one of the top reasons digital projects fail.
 Most agree that talent shortage is a significant barrier to adopting new technologies.